CDSoft/pp/README.md

     [link]: foo bar

     Here, [link] is not parsed as a third parameter of \macro

+The last argument can also be enclosed between lines of tildas or backquotes (of the same length).
+This is useful for literate programming (see examples later).

+Arguments can be on separate lines but must not be separated by blank lines.

 You can choose the syntax that works better with your favorite editor and syntax colorization.